 Jägermeister assigned Pretto PR to create a PR concept that would highlight the launch of the new design, communicate Jägermeister’s core messages to an opinion-forming target group and help build the brand identity.

-The guests were sent a specially designed event invitation that caught the media’s attention and they were served an exclusively composed menu during the dinner, which was designed to match Jägermeister’s taste perfectly.
-Pretto PR was in charge of every detail of the event planning; from the choice of entertainment means to POS material and exciting surprises during the dinner.
+The guests were sent a specially designed invitation that caught the media’s attention.
+They were served an exclusively composed menu during the dinner, which was designed to match Jägermeister’s taste perfectly.
+Pretto PR was in charge of every detail of the event planning from the choice of entertainment means to POS material and exciting surprises during the dinner.

 The event was successful and among the guests who attended were some of Sweden’s most prominent artists, influencers, photographers and other celebrities.